Herstory of Dance: Production

 It was directed by executive producer Tristram Shapeero, who directs seven of the thirteen season 4 episodes.

 This aired as episode eight, but was the seventh episode produced.
 It also premiered without its Sophie B. Hawkins end tag (seen on DVD), instead using the "Intro to Felt Surrogacy" end credits as a sneak peek, with brief voiceover to that effect by Danny Pudi.

 Reception

 The episode was seen by approximately 2.32 million viewers.
 This is the lowest watched episode in the history of the series.

-The episode was met with mixed reviews.
+The episode was met with mixed reviews at the time.
 Pilot Viruet of The A.V.
 Club rated the episode positively with a B+, saying, "tonight's [episode] reminded me that, despite any misgivings I've had recently, I'm still really going to miss this show when it ends."
 Alan Sepinwall of HitFix said the episode "was fairly underwhelming." and Gabrielle Moss of TV Fanatic was on the negative side, saying, "this episode didn't have soul."

+Later assessments are more positive.
+In 2015, Mark Harrison writing for Den of Geek, characterized the episode "one of the highlights" of the fourth season.
+In 2020, Ben Jessey of ScreenRant wrote of the episode it was one of the few season four episodes "that truly matched the quality of the early years".